gluio/voltos-docs/README.md

 ## Installing on your platform
 * [Ruby](https://github.com/gluio/voltos-ruby/)

-If your platform isn't listed above: you can download and install `voltos` by ...
+If your platform isn't listed above: you can download and install `voltos` at: https://dl.equinox.io/voltos/voltos/stable

 ## Getting started